Learning the Interference Graph of a Wireless Network: Introduction

 \section{Introduction}

 Due to the broadcast nature of wireless communications, simultaneous transmissions in the same frequency band and time slot may interfere with each other, thereby limiting system throughput.
 Interference estimation is thus an essential part of wireless network operation.
 Knowledge of interference among nodes is an important input in many wireless network configuration tasks, such as channel assignment, transmit power control, and scheduling.

 A number of recent efforts have made significant progress towards the goal of real-time identification of the network interference environment.
 Some of the recent approaches (e.g., Interference maps \cite{int_map} and Micro-probing \cite{int_probe}) inject traffic into the network to infer occurrences of interference.
-While such approaches can be quite accurate in determining interference, the overhead of making such ``active'' measurements in a large network limits their practicality.
-In addition, since network topology often changes over time, the periodic use of active probing methods to identify interference can place a significant burden on the network. {Since the network topology changes at a relatively slow time scale, it is reasonable to assume that the interference among nodes stays constant over a period of time.
-We study an interference learning problem where the underlying interference pattern among the nodes stay fixed during the observation period.
-The theoretical results we obtain indicate the time scale over which the interference patterns can be identified and tracked.}
+While such approaches can be quite accurate in determining interference, the overhead of making such active measurements in a large network limits their practicality.
+In particular, the periodic use of active probing methods to identify interference can place a significant burden on the network when network conditions change over time.
+Time variations can be caused by changes in the physical environment, e.g., by an office door being left open, or by mobility among the clients, or the dynamic power configuration in heterogeneous networks~\cite{LiuEtAl:13}.

-Inspired by two passive WLAN (wireless local area network) monitoring approaches Jigsaw \cite{jigsaw1, jigsaw2} and WIT \cite{wit}, a different approach to online interference estimation ``Passive Interference Estimation'' (PIE) is explored in \cite{vivek_thesis,pie_nsdi}.
-Rather than introducing active probe traffic, interference estimates are based on passively collected data.
-PIE estimates the interference in the network in an on-line fashion.
-All interference estimates are obtained by observing ongoing traffic and feedback information at transmitters.
-Experimental studies in small testbeds~\cite{pie_nsdi} show that PIE is quite promising, but very little is understood about how the method scales-up to large complex networks.
-That is the focus of this paper.
+The desire to avoid the overhead of active probing motivates the development of passive techniques such as the ``Passive Interference Estimation'' (PIE) algorithm~\cite{vivek_thesis,pie_nsdi}.
+Inspired by two passive WLAN (wireless local area network) monitoring approaches (Jigsaw \cite{jigsaw1, jigsaw2} and WIT \cite{wit}) PIE infers interference structure from passive observation of the pattern of successful, and unsuccessful, transmissions.
+Experimental studies in small testbeds~\cite{pie_nsdi} show that PIE is quite promising, but very little is understood about how the method scales up to large complex networks.
+Understanding such scaling is the focus of this paper.